leobudima/elogii-blog/content/route-optimization-apps-for-android-and-ios-why-do-you-need-it-to-work-on-both.md

 ### User-friendly interface

 Quality design lowers the learning curve and raises the rate of adoption of an app.
-So, a good route optimization app should have good [**user interface (UI) design**](https://www.interaction-design.org/literature/topics/ui-design).
+So, a good route optimization app should have a good [**user interface (UI) design**](https://www.interaction-design.org/literature/topics/ui-design).

 UI design makes it easier for employees to use the app since it likely resembles other apps that they have on their phones and use every day.